 Typing – we use this free online typing tutor; I like it because it uses sections from decent books such as Pinocchio for typing practice.

 Geography – free download from Seterra

-Some people hate Saxon and think that it only teaches them to pass tests and they can\’t transfer their knowledge and don\’t understand the \’why,\’ but that hasn\’t been the case for us otherwise I would have looked at something else.
+Some people hate Saxon and think that it only teaches students to pass tests, they can’t transfer their knowledge and don’t understand the ‘why,’ but that hasn’t been the case for us otherwise I would have looked at something else.
 Others say there are too many problems per lesson but that can be worked around.
 Our older children were well prepared for the SAT exams they did and have had no trouble when they did science requiring maths or maths at university.